momsi/Talk_Arduino/README.md

 This is just to provide the audience with all materials used in the talk.

 Presentation slides can be found in the [__Arduino_Präsentation.pdf__](https://github.com/momsi/Talk_Arduino/blob/main/Arduino_Pr%C3%A4sentation.pdf).

+You may clone this Repo, but bear in mind that I used VSCode, so either you also use that, or you copy/paste the source code.

 Code files can by found in the [__Code/include/__](https://github.com/momsi/Talk_Arduino/tree/main/Code/include) folder.

+Necessary Libraries are found in the [__/Code/lib/__](https://github.com/momsi/Talk_Arduino/tree/main/Code/lib) folder.

 For better guidance to get startet I highly recommend the following recources: